15th Apr 2023

 uses: ./.github/workflows/deploy.yml

 stuff.
-You can also overwrite this folder by passing `--workdir` to all
+You can also overwrite this folder by passing --workdir

 perfectly fine.
 In that case you would want to store the appropriate API keys

-in your `fastn` package somewhere, and you will not have `supabase` folder.
+package somewhere, and you will not have supabase

 public.
 You may also want this if you are using your supabase project